 Those with low stomach acid due to chronic gastritis have increased rates of SIBO.
 In those suffering from chronic pancreatitis, 30% to 40% have SIBO.
 A study of cystic fibrosis patients saw rates as high as 56%.

 Those with liver cirrhosis have rates exceeding 50%.
-In a group of asymptomatic, morbidly obese subjects, SIBO was found in about 17% of them.
+In a group of asymptomatic, morbidly obese subjects, SIBO was found in about 17% of this population.

-Those with AIDS and other immune deficiency syndromes are also at higher risk for SIBO.
+Those with AIDS and other immune deficiency syndromes are also at higher risk for developing SIBO.

 Those who have had previous stomach and gastric bypass surgery are also at high risk.
 In one study that tracked the rate of SIBO in those suffering from acute diverticulitis, 53 out of 90 subjects (59%) were found to have it thus complicating their recovery.